-- We are looking for a Word Processor/Document Administrator that wants to make a difference with a company that cares about its people.
+- We are looking for an Administrative Assistant/Document Administrator that wants to make a difference with a company that cares about its people.

 - You will join the administrative team, assist the Division Manager, and provide support to project staff.